Formation of a magnetized hybrid star with a purely toroidal field from phase-transition-induced collapse: Introduction

 Neutron stars are natural laboratories for studying physics under extreme conditions, which terrestrial experiments cannot reproduce.
 On the one hand, the density of a neutron star reaches above the nuclear saturation density $\rho_{0} \sim 2.8 \times 10^{14}$ g cm$^{-3}$, at which the canonical atomic structure of matter is disrupted.
 The detailed microphysics and the concerning equation of state at supra-nuclear densities still remain elusive.
 Exotic matter, such as deconfined quark matter and hyperons, could exist in this ultradense regime (See e.g. \citealt{2018ASSL..457.....R} for a review).

 Several studies have long proposed compact stars that are partly or wholly composed of deconfined quark matter \citep{1970PThPh..44..291I,1971PhRvD...4.1601B,1984PhRvD..30..272W}.
 These stars are typically interpreted as the products of the phase transition of the hadrons in the original neutron stars.
 In particular, when the density inside a neutron star reaches a threshold, a phase transition converting hadrons into deconfined quarks could happen.
 If this phase transition only occurs in the stellar core, the resulting star is usually called a `hybrid star'.
-A hybrid star generally has a smaller radius and higher compactness than the progenitor neutron star.
-Therefore, gravitational potential energy of the order of $\sim 10^{52}$ erg is expected to be released when a hybrid star is formed.
+Since the equation of state describing deconfined quark matter is generally ``softer'' than that of hadronic matter, a hybrid star generally has a smaller radius and higher compactness than the progenitor neutron star.
+The softening of the equation of state due to the phase transition in the stellar core could trigger a gravitational collapse and release gravitational potential energy of the order of $\sim 10^{52}$ erg.
 Significant portions of the released energy could give rise to the emission of neutrinos and gravitational waves.
-Detecting these phase transition signals provides evidence of deconfined quark matter.
-Newly born neutron stars in supernovae and accreting neutron stars in binary systems are possible hosts for such a phase transition (See e.g. \citealt{1999JPhG...25..195W,2009MNRAS.392...52A} for reviews).
+Detecting these signals provides evidence of deconfined quark matter.
+Newly born neutron stars in supernovae and accreting neutron stars in binary systems are possible hosts for such a \emph{phase-transition-induced collapse} (See e.g. \citealt{1999JPhG...25..195W,2009MNRAS.392...52A} for reviews).